26 December 2019

 How you can help

-This year, our Christmas appeal shines a light on the women and girls who have been affected by climate change from Somaliland to Bangladesh.
+This year, we are shining a light on the women and girls who have been affected by climate change from Somaliland to Bangladesh.

 A donation of just £3 a month could help us support women and girls whose lives are being devastated by the escalating crisis.
 Can you help?